ShaAnder/Ping_Me_Backend/README.md

 ## API endpoints

 A list of all api endpoints can be found in our [schema](https://ping-me-pp5-backend-6aaeef173b97.herokuapp.com/api/docs/schema/ui/#/)
+To test this schema and the api endpoints the tester must be authorized, to authorize use the test user credentials provided or create an account, and run the token auth endpoint to get an auth token.
+Posting said auth token into the authorize will allow you access to the scema api

 ## Frameworks, libraries and dependencies
 ### django-cloudinary-storage